-One of the earliest of British blues bands, SAVOY BROWN (with founder guitarist Kim Simmonds at the helm) helped launch the UK blues/rock movement that paved the way for such acts as Led Zeppelin, becoming part of the framework that launched the rock and roll music of the 1970’s.
+SAVOY BROWN was one of the first bands from the UK, after The Rolling Stones, to re-invent the blues in the mid-sixties, SB, led by guitarist Kim Simmonds, continues to perform, record and influence today.
+They helped launch the UK blues/rock movement that paved the way for such acts as Led Zeppelin, becoming part of the framework that launched the rock and roll music of the 1970’s.
 Their influence now stretches into modern rock as we know it today.
 In 1967 they opened for CREAM's first London gig.
 In 1969 Kim jammed onstage in London with Jimi Hendrix and Eric Burdon.

 With 5 decades behind them, they are one of the longest, continuously running Blues/Rock bands in the world today.